danwing/cidfi/draft-wing-cidfi.md

 The client determines if the local network provides CIDFI service by:

-* issuing a query to the local DNS server for _cidfi.cidfi.arpa. with the SVCB resource record type (64) {{I-D.ietf-dnsop-svcb-https}}.
+* Issuing a query to the local DNS server for _cidfi.cidfi.arpa. with the SVCB resource record type (64) {{I-D.ietf-dnsop-svcb-https}}.
 If this succeeds, processing skips to {{client-authorizes}}.